Inline edit blocks

 Because the Name

-property is hidden by default, blocks created from an inline edit dialog (which is inline create) get an automatically generated name.
+property is hidden by default, blocks created from an inline edit dialog (inline create) get an automatically generated name.
 The name is generated using ILocalAssetNameGenerator

 To override the default auto-generated name format, you just need to implement ILocalAssetNameGenerator